We Redesigned Our Website: Here’s What We Learned

 Email marketing is one of the most successful marketing tactics of the digital age, but are you utilizing it to the best of your ability?
-More than 290 million emails are sent daily.
+People send more than 290 million emails daily.
 By 2023 that figure is expected to reach 347 billion daily emails.

-However, just sending content to a list of subscribers doesn’t necessarily mean that your company is getting the most benefit out of your campaigns.
+However, sending content to a list of subscribers doesn’t necessarily mean that your company is getting the most from your campaigns.
 Utilizing a drip or nurture campaign can specifically target individuals on your list.
 The better targeted your campaigns are, the more effective your email campaigns will be at converting qualified leads into customers.

 When you are comparing marketing strategies, email marketing has the lowest cost.
-Taking into consideration the cost to maintain personalized databases and automation tools, email marketing is relatively inexpensive and has one of the highest ROI values when compared to other digital marketing techniques.
+Email marketing is relatively inexpensive and has one of the highest ROI values than other digital marketing techniques when you consider the cost to maintain personalized databases and automation tools.
 On average, email marketing yields $44 back for every $1 you spend – a 4400% ROI.

 In marketing, content creation is involved in every aspect of our jobs.
 We create content for SEO, websites, social media, and blogs.
 Email marketing can make the most out of the content you have already created, leading to more efficient and effective use of your time.
 Recycling your already existing content by sending your subscribers a selection of articles and videos according to their interests saves hours on developing new content.

 Utilizing email marketing to generate leads notifies us of the behavior and wants of each recipient.
 It is a unique, direct, and highly personalized tool.
 Start your email marketing tactics by collecting relevant information about the subscriber’s age, gender, location, and interest.
 Once you have this information, you can segment your contact list to personalize your emails with the most relevant content.
 Personalizing emails by individualizing each message you send to a subscriber will ultimately increase your email’s open, click, and conversion rates.